In this MasterClass review, we’ll answer whether MasterClass is worth it and share our experience as a long-time user.

-MasterClass classes are taught by respected and renowned experts in a series of high-quality video lessons, typically with a supplemental workbook that can easily be downloaded and printed for further reference.
+MasterClass classes are taught by respected and renowned experts and celebrity instructors in a series of high-quality video lessons, typically with a supplemental workbook that can easily be downloaded and printed for further reference.

 Every course contains between 2 to 4 hours of video divided into single class lessons that are approximately 10 to 15 minutes long.

-If students are curious to expand their level of knowledge or want to ask questions, each class has its own individual online portal called “The Hub” where students can interact with other students and MasterClass moderators.
+In 2021, MasterClass rolled out a new learning feature called Sessions by MasterClass.
+Previously, if students wanted to expand their level of knowledge or want to ask questions, each class had its own individual online portal called “The Hub” where students could interact with other students and MasterClass moderators.

-The first question on everyone’s mind is: Is MasterClass for me?
+The first question on everyone’s mind is: Is MasterClass worth it?

-The short answer is, probably.
-Whether you’re looking to grow your acting skills with an online class from Natalie Portman or better your creative writing skills from a Margaret Atwood lecture, there is bound to be at least one MasterClass of the 90+ classes that are bound to teach you something.
+Whether you’re looking to sharpen your thinking skills with an online class from Neil deGrasse Tyson or better your creative writing skills from a Margaret Atwood lecture, there is bound to be at least one MasterClass of the 180+ offered that will teach you something.

 However, that’s not the main reason people sign up for MasterClass.
 Like most people, I don’t know what I don’t know.
 Therefore, I love the possibility of stumbling across a subject that I know little about and diving into 4 hours of video lessons that end up giving me a well-rounded understanding.

 Nevertheless, a MasterClass subscription is a commitment and an investment.
-On one hand, you’ll need to commit at least 2 to 4 hours to cover just one of the many great courses offered on MasterClass.
-On the other, you’ll need to spend at least $180 a year to access the online education platform (more on pricing in the next section).
+On one hand, you’ll need to commit at least two to four hours to cover just one of the many great courses offered on MasterClass.
+On the other, you’ll need to spend at least $120 a year to access the online education platform (more on pricing in the next section).

 All it takes is a simple email to MasterClass letting them know you’d like to cancel your subscription to receive your refund.